 Irell Adds DC Office and USPTO Associate Solicitor Philip Warrick

 Irell & Manella LLP announces the launch of its Washington, D.C. office, which will open its doors this fall.
 The D.C. office will bolster the firm’s intellectual property practice, particularly in the areas of appeals, USPTO proceedings and policy work, along with its best-in-class litigation practice.
-The office will be led by Irell partner Andrei Iancu, the former undersecretary of commerce for intellectual property and director of the USPTO, who rejoined the firm in April.
-Iancu will split his time between Irell’s D.C. and Los Angeles offices.
-Along with Iancu, the D.C. office will include Philip Warrick, who is joining the firm as counsel, effective July 12, 2021.
+The office will include Philip Warrick, who is joining the firm as counsel, effective July 12, 2021.
 Warrick previously worked at the U.S. Patent and Trademark Office, where he served as an associate solicitor and IP counsel detailee to U.S. Senator Chris Coons (D-DE).

-In addition to Iancu and Warrick, the D.C. office will feature Michael Fleming, the former chief administrative patent judge for the Patent Trial and Appeal Board of the USPTO, who has been with Irell since 2015.
+In addition to Warrick, the D.C. office will feature Michael Fleming, the former chief administrative patent judge for the Patent Trial and Appeal Board of the USPTO, who has been with Irell since 2015.

 “We are very excited to formally launch the D.C. office and welcome Philip to Irell,” said Jonathan Kagan, a member of the firm’s Executive Committee.
 “Having a D.C. presence will allow us to strengthen our robust IP practice and better meet the needs of our clients.
 It also brings us closer to the action for Federal Circuit appeals, inter partes reviews and other USPTO proceedings, as well as U.S. International Trade Commission matters.”